totalnoMartina/quiz-about-veggies-and-fruits/README.md

 ![](assets/readme-images/highscores-list.png?raw=true)

 ### Features left to implement

 None, all features that were decided to be implemented were succsesfully applied in this quiz

 ## Deployment

-Github platform is used to deploy this project, in this way:
+Github platform is used to deploy this project, in these steps:

 - The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab